wp-plugins/responsive-menu/readme.txt

 == Description ==

-This is a Highly Customisable Responsive Menu Plugin enabling you to change the menu:
+This is a Highly Customisable Responsive Menu Plugin enabling you to change the:
 <br />
 <ul>
-<li> - Title</li>
+<li> - Menu Title</li>
 <li> - Button Title</li>
 <li> - Menu To Responsify</li>
 <li> - Media Query Breakpoint Width</li>